We are a team of 7 of which 5 are podiatrists. Each specialises in different fields with all treating all patients for common problems.

 The sort of conditions Martin likes to treat are intractable and difficult to treat pain.
 The best thing about podiatry is “having people walk out the door without pain”. ” I’ve made a special study of dry needling for muscle problems and the use of accupuncture for the foot and leg which has helped many people with foot and leg pain. “

-Tara-Jayne has recently joined our practice after taking a short hiatis from Podiatry to raise her children.
+Tara-Jayne joined our practice after taking a short hiatis from Podiatry to raise her children.
 With over 15 years experience, Tara graduated from QUT in 2000 and worked in Brisbane for a few years before opening her own practice on the South side.
 Her practice was located in a busy sporting facility so her interest in Sports, Biomechanics and Paediatric Podiatry naturally grew.
 Tara-Jayne has an advanced skill set in kinetic orthotic prescription and assessments of foot and leg alignment.
 Thoroughly enjoying all aspects of Podiatry Tara-Jayne has joined our multi-faceted practice with ease.